Version control system features

 GitHub (not Git) was next for the non-Google dev world with a built in code-review tool (and workflow).
 Again this was effectively pre-commit - or at least commit to the master.

 There were (and are) other technologies for code review such as Crucible (Atlassian), UpSource (JetBrains), Gerrit, Phabricator, but integration into a platform experience is key.
 GitLab and RhodeCode are emerging platforms.

 Continuous Integration testing

 This goes hand in hand with the Code Review capability.
 CI Servers kick in for commits are pushed up code review branches, or at least against change sets that are entering code review and validate them.
-The regular build, and maybe some additional steps are executed against them and the results of those made available to code reviewers, Facebook have a Service Level Agreement to have those complete ten minutes after the commit has been placed in the ‘needs code review’ queue.
+The regular build, and maybe some additional steps are executed against them and the results of those made available to code reviewers, Facebook has a Service Level Agreement to have those complete ten minutes after the commit has been placed in the ‘needs code review’ queue.

 The reality of VCS platforms today is that they only provided hooks (web-hooks most likely) into other CI servers.
 The best combinations of VCS platform and CI server do so for any of the branches in play, including code-review branches (forks).